 Data governance and security are key in managing cloud data.
 Organizations handle sensitive info and must follow strict rules.
 They also need to protect their digital assets.

-Companies must follow laws like GDPR, CCPA, and HIPAA.
-These rules say how data should be handled.
+Companies must comply with laws like GDPR, CCPA, and HIPAA, which specify how to handle data.
 The Cloud Security Alliance points out six important data security phases.

 Challenges in Cloud Data Lifecycle Management